 What is it?
 This is the Grove’s command central for the socio-anthropological sport of people-watching, thanks to the Green Street’s strategic placement on a bustling corner at Main Highway and Commodore Plaza.

 Why go?
 To accompany this activity, management thoughtfully provides excellent salads, flatbreads, pastas and burgers.
 We’re partial to Sunday brunch, when you can indulge in massive, made-to-order omelettes and a damn near perfect Bloody Mary as the crowds roll by.

 What is it?
 Built in the late 19th century, this distinctive home on the water’s edge served as the original residence of pioneer Ralph Munroe.
 It’s the oldest standing house in Miami-Dade County, having survived hurricanes and other natural disasters, and today operates as a historical site.

 Why go?
 At just $2 to get in, the Barnacle offers hours of entertainment for very little.
 Explore the home, check out the old boathouse or pencil in one of its many public events, like outdoor movie screenings in the summer, the Mad Hatter Arts Festival in the fall and theater productions in the winter.

 What is it?
-Right now, it’s a dusty construction zone with plans to become a larger, shinier, multistory, semi-outdoor mall designed to match the luxe new condos rising on the waterfront.
+Right now, it’s a dusty construction zone, but it will soon become a larger, shinier, multistory, semi-outdoor mall designed to match the luxe new condos rising on the waterfront.